| ||Format||Pages||Price|| |

 4.4 The authors of this guide believe it is important to highlight that no universally accepted method for validation of a label’s effectiveness exists.
 Current validation methods consist of varying methods of customer feedback on an existing label design using formal customer questionnaires, informal customer feedback through individual polling, and internal manufacturer-driven studies.
-The label recommendations presented within this guide have not been validated as more or less effective compared with other existing implant labels currently in use.
+The label recommendations presented within this guide have not been validated as more or less effective than other existing implant labels currently in use.

 4.5 These recommendations have been developed through the collaboration of an ASTM-sponsored task group with representation from large and small orthopedic implant manufacturers, orthopedic surgeons (specifically the Biomedical Engineering Committee from the American Academy of Orthopedic Surgeons), healthcare facility administrators, operating room nurses, the U.S. Food and Drug Administration (FDA), and the Canadian Healthcare System.
-The task group utilized “voice of consumer” feedback from previous manufacturer label initiatives combined with input from represented end users on the task group.
+The task group utilized “voice of consumer” feedback from previous manufacturer label initiatives combined with input from various end users on the task group.
 This process did not identify any given implant label format as being more or less effective but only attempts to prioritize information and recommend a universal format for this information.
 A manufacturer may determine that an alternative format may be more effective for its internal processes and elect not to follow these recommendations.

 1.1 The goal of this guide is to recommend a universal label format (across manufacturers and various implants) of content and relative location of information necessary for final implant selection within an implant’s overall package labeling.

-1.2 This guide identifies the necessary, “high priority” label content and recommendations for the layout and location of information for accurate implant identification by the end users in the operating room environment.
+1.3 This guide identifies the necessary, “high priority” label content and recommendations for the layout and location of information for accurate implant identification by the end users in the operating room environment.

-1.4 The authors of this guide identified the competing needs of regulatory requirements, manufacturing/distribution, and implant identification.
+1.5 The authors of this guide identified the competing needs of regulatory requirements, manufacturing/distribution, and implant identification.
 It is recognized through our task group’s efforts that, if a manufacturer elects to implement these recommendations, balancing these competing needs may necessitate changing a manufacturer’s internal processes, relabeling their entire inventory (either at a single point in time or over a defined time period), or accepting duplicate information on an implant’s package label.
 No additional compromises that would allow the primary goal of uniform implant label design across manufacturers were identified.

 ICS Number Code 11.040.40 (Implants for surgery, prothetics and orthotics)